Juries, Repertoire Sheets, & Related Procedures and Requirements

 Instrumental (Revised 1986)

 A teacher may request a jury of any student in his or her studio.
-A student who performs a junior or senior recital is exempt from a jury for that semester, but is required to present an independently prepared piece to the jury.
+A student who performs a junior or senior recital is exempt from a jury for that semester, but may be required to present an independently prepared piece to the jury at the discretion of his or her teacher.
 Jury members may give written comments to the student’s teacher noting strengths, weaknesses and suggestions for improvement.

 Faculty members who are working with unusual problems of embouchure, bowing, or physical difficulties may request a special excuse from juries for the student to be approved by the instrumental faculty.